-Located just north of downtown St. Louis, Missouri, on the Illinois side of the Mississippi River, lies a 1,200-acre multi-modal business and industrial campus known as America’s Central Port.
+Located just north of downtown St. Louis in Southwest Illinois, lies a 1,200 acre multi-modal business and industrial campus known as America’s Central Port.
 The Port is located at the heart of the United States’ transportation network and provides exceptional access to all three major freight transportation modes: river, rail, and road.

 Created in 1959 by the State of Illinois, the Port is a special-purpose unit of local government whose mission is to develop multi-modal transportation, create business expansion opportunities, and facilitate and assist in job creation for the region.